raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 And we all know where that latter evil mentality comes from - don't nVidia - don't follow these fatheads.

-The second thing is the firmware for the IR-transmitter.
+The other main thing is the firmware for the IR-transmitter.
 It's already "freely" available but again "Windows only".
 Why?
 You won't hurt yourself to host the binary as single file